DaviDevMod/focus-trap/packages/use-simple-focus-trap/README.md

 [![CI-packages](https://github.com/DaviDevMod/use-simple-focus-trap/actions/workflows/ci-packages.yml/badge.svg)](https://github.com/DaviDevMod/focus-trap/actions/workflows/ci-packages.yml) [![npm version](https://badgen.net/npm/v/use-simple-focus-trap)](https://www.npmjs.com/package/use-simple-focus-trap) [![license](https://badgen.now.sh/badge/license/MIT)](./LICENSE)

-A lightweight React custom hook to trap the focus within an HTML element.
+This React custom hook it's a tiny wrapper around [single-focus-trap](), that allows you to trap the focus within a group of HTML elements.

 ## :sparkles: Features

-- Create a simple focus trap :lotus_position:
+The same features as [single-focus-trap]():

+- Trap the focus within an HTMLElement, or an array of them.
 - Choose an element receiving the initial focus within a trap
 - Decide whether to prevent clicks on elements outside of a trap
 - Bind different behaviours to the `Esc` key
 - Choose an element receiving the focus after a trap is left
-- Create a focus trap from inside another one
 - Build, demolish, pause and resume a trap at any time

+But with:

+- A more ergonomic API, that makes it simple to create a simple focus trap :lotus_position:
+- A good layer of error handling, that makes the hook viable for plain JavaScript
+- The ability to push traps into an automated [stack](<https://en.wikipedia.org/wiki/Stack_(abstract_data_type)>) of traps

-## :wrench: Installation
+## Installation

 ```bash
 npm install use-simple-focus-trap